OpenEvalProject/evals/manuscripts/elife-75424/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01an7q238 Department of Molecular and Cell Biology, University of California, Berkeley Berkeley United States
+1. Department of Molecular and Cell Biology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-2. https://ror.org/01an7q238 Graduate Group in Microbiology, University of California, Berkeley Berkeley United States
+2. Graduate Group in Microbiology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-3. https://ror.org/008zs3103 Department of Biosciences, Rice University Houston United States
+3. Department of Biosciences, Rice University Houston United States ([ROR:008zs3103](https://ror.org/008zs3103))
-4. https://ror.org/02jbv0t02 The Molecular Foundry, Lawrence Berkeley National Laboratory Berkeley United States
+4. The Molecular Foundry, Lawrence Berkeley National Laboratory Berkeley United States ([ROR:02jbv0t02](https://ror.org/02jbv0t02))
-5. https://ror.org/05dq2gs74 Department of Pathology, Microbiology and Immunology, Vanderbilt University Medical Center Nashville United States
+5. Department of Pathology, Microbiology and Immunology, Vanderbilt University Medical Center Nashville United States ([ROR:05dq2gs74](https://ror.org/05dq2gs74))
-6. https://ror.org/05dq2gs74 Vanderbilt Institute for Infection, Immunology, and Inflammation, Vanderbilt University Medical Center Nashville United States
+6. Vanderbilt Institute for Infection, Immunology, and Inflammation, Vanderbilt University Medical Center Nashville United States ([ROR:05dq2gs74](https://ror.org/05dq2gs74))
-7. https://ror.org/01y2jtd41 Department of Medical Microbiology and Immunology, University of Wisconsin-Madison Madison United States
+7. Department of Medical Microbiology and Immunology, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-8. https://ror.org/01an7q238 Department of Nutritional Sciences and Toxicology, University of California, Berkeley Berkeley United States
+8. Department of Nutritional Sciences and Toxicology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-9. https://ror.org/01an7q238 Center for Computational Biology, University of California, Berkeley Berkeley United States
+9. Center for Computational Biology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-10. https://ror.org/01an7q238 Department of Plant and Microbial Biology, University of California, Berkeley Berkeley United States
+10. Department of Plant and Microbial Biology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-11. https://ror.org/024mw5h28 Department of Microbiology, University of Chicago Chicago United States
+11. Department of Microbiology, University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-12. https://ror.org/024mw5h28 Duchossois Family Institute, University of Chicago Chicago United States
+12. Duchossois Family Institute, University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))

 † Corresponding author

 ## Abstract

 Cellular respiration is essential for multiple bacterial pathogens and a validated antibiotic target.
 In addition to driving oxidative phosphorylation, bacterial respiration has a variety of ancillary functions that obscure its contribution to pathogenesis.
 We find here that the intracellular pathogen Listeria monocytogenes encodes two respiratory pathways which are partially functionally redundant and indispensable for pathogenesis.
-Loss of respiration decreased NAD + regeneration, but this could be specifically reversed by heterologous expression of a water-forming NADH oxidase (NOX).
+Loss of respiration decreased NAD+ regeneration, but this could be specifically reversed by heterologous expression of a water-forming NADH oxidase (NOX).
 NOX expression fully rescued intracellular growth defects and increased L. monocytogenes loads >1000-fold in a mouse infection model.
-Consistent with NAD + regeneration maintaining L. monocytogenes viability and enabling immune evasion, a respiration-deficient strain exhibited elevated bacteriolysis within the host cytosol and NOX expression rescued this phenotype.
-These studies show that NAD + regeneration represents a major role of L. monocytogenes respiration and highlight the nuanced relationship between bacterial metabolism, physiology, and pathogenesis.
+Consistent with NAD+ regeneration maintaining L. monocytogenes viability and enabling immune evasion, a respiration-deficient strain exhibited elevated bacteriolysis within the host cytosol and NOX expression rescued this phenotype.
+These studies show that NAD+ regeneration represents a major role of L. monocytogenes respiration and highlight the nuanced relationship between bacterial metabolism, physiology, and pathogenesis.

 ## Introduction